HOW TO BELIEVE IN GOD

 knowledge of God and our

-movement of the wider Church.
-(Earlier I offered a taste of that through the article, “Gifts of the Spirit”.)
-And here I am actually referring to evidence I categorise as ‘tangible’ or ‘palpable’ in the movement, i.e. personal and irrefutable evidence.
+obvious evidence of his presence there.
+Yes, really!
+I am actually referring to evidence I categorise as ‘tangible’ or ‘palpable’ in the movement, i.e. personal and irrefutable evidence.
 It does not matter what doubts you may have right now, you just need to be ready to believe

 as you move into that area of the church.
 The Holy Spirit will lovingly

-Strong evidence of the Lord’s existence will also become obvious as you begin to shape-up an ongoing, loyal
+Stronger evidence of the Lord’s existence will become obvious as you begin to shape-up an ongoing, loyal

 There are certainly other directions you can take to gain